kaufman-lab/build_tensorflow/README.md

 Why go through this effort?
 My initial testing with intel-tensorflow-avx512 showed it was twice as fast as vanilla tensorflow (on a single node not using horovod).

+This repo contains:

-- code to build a container that can then be used to build tensorflow
+- code to build a container that can then be used to build tensorflow (as a github action workflow)
 - package repository for that container (see right)
 - code to build tensorflow in the container
 - releases containing tensorflow binaries (forthcoming)